FLORISSANT MUNICIPAL DIVISION

 All court sessions are now in person.

-PROPER ATTIRE IS REQUIRED.
-No shorts, pajama pants, spaghetti straps, crop tops, open mid-drift, dirty clothes, slippers, halter tops or tank tops allowed in the courtroom.
+NO Extremely short mini-skirts or short-shorts, pajama pants, spaghetti straps, crop tops, open mid-drift, NO Pants below the waistline, NO Pants that expose underwear, NO dirty clothes, slippers, being barefoot and without foot covering of any type, halter tops or tank tops allowed in the courtroom.

 Bailiffs will STOP you from entering the courtroom.

-ATTORNEYS: Local Court Rule 21, requires electronic filing of ALL pleadings, this date, you are required to e-file your information to the Court using the Missouri CaseNet program.
+ATTORNEYSLocal Court Rule 21, requires electronic filing of ALL pleadings, this date, you are required to e-file your information to the Court using the Missouri CaseNet program.

-For viewing and paying cases online that were filed with the court 11-1-19 or after, visit https://www.courts.mo.gov/casenet.
+For viewing and paying cases online that were filed with the court 11-1-19 or after, visit https://www.courts.mo.gov/casenet

 For all other cases see: